-Assign page 38 for additional writing practice above word and sentence level.
+Assign page 44 for additional writing practice above word and sentence level.

-B. 1.
-Write an essay about a memorable meal you once had.
-It might have been a special occasion or just an ordinary meal when something special happened.

-2. Before you write, use a graphic organizer to help you remember the details of where you were, who you were with, what you ate, when it was, and why it was special.
+- B. 1.
+Write a description of a memorable meal you once had.
+It might have been a special occasion or just an ordinary meal when something special happened. - 2.
+Before you write, use a graphic organizer to help you remember the details of where you were, who you were with, what you ate, when it was, and why it was special.